Rhode Island Lighthouse History

 Status: Active Aid to Navigation/Museum

-In 1929 the Block Island Southeast Light was changed from a fixed white light to a flashing green.
+In 1929 the Block Island Southeast Lighthouse was changed from a fixed white light to a flashing green.
 The light's original lens was moved to another location.
-A new first order lens and a revolving apparatus was placed in the light.
-The new first order lens, a combination of other lenses consisted of just eight lens panels.
+A new first Fresnel order lens and a revolving apparatus was placed in the light.
+The new lens, a combination of other lenses consisted of just eight lens panels.
 They revolved on a bed of mercury that allowed vibration free rotation of the lens.

 In 1990, for safety and environmental reasons, the Coast Guard removed the mercury and closed the light.
 It was replaced by light on a skeleton tower.